-6.1 Maximum Voltage Step Changes Permitted for Operational Switching derived from ER P28 B.1.2
+6.1 Maximum Voltage Step Changes Permitted for Operational Switching derived from EREC P28 B.1.2

 7. Generation Connection Criteria Applicable to an Offshore Transmission System

 7.1 This section presents the planning criteria applicable to the connection of one or more offshore power stations to an offshore transmission system.
-The criteria in this section apply from the offshore grid entry point/s (GEP) at which each offshore power station connects to an offshore transmission system, through the remainder of the offshore transmission system to the point of connection at the first onshore substation, which is the interface point (IP) in the case of a direct connection to the onshore transmission system or the user system interface point (USIP) in the case of a connection to an onshore user system.
+The criteria in this section apply from the offshore grid entry point/s at which each offshore power station connects to an offshore transmission system, through the remainder of the offshore transmission system to the point of connection at the first onshore substation, which is the interface point in the case of a direct connection to the onshore transmission system or the user system interface point in the case of a connection to an onshore user system.

 7.2 Planning criteria are defined for all elements of an offshore transmission system including: the offshore transmission circuits and equipment on the offshore platform (whether AC or DC); the offshore transmission circuits from the offshore platform to the interface point or user system interface point (as the case may be) including undersea cables and any overhead lines (whether AC or DC); and any onshore AC voltage transformation facilities or DC converter facilities.